 Introduction to Python Operators

-Constructs in Python programming language that instruct the interpreter to perform a certain function involving two or more variables upon which the construct operates are called as python operators.
+Constructs in Python programming language that instruct the interpreter to perform a certain function involving two or more variables upon which the construct operates are called python operators.
 Though not actually seen as functions, they have their own identity as concepts because they are different syntactically and semantically from functions.
-It performs tasks of various nature, including arithmetic, bitwise, membership, identity, comparison, assignment, and logical etc., with a certain order of execution existing among them.
+It performs tasks of various nature, including arithmetic, bitwise, membership, identity, comparison, assignment, and logic, etc., with a certain order of execution existing among them.

 Python language supports the following types of operators.

 Arithmetic operators are used to performing mathematical operations

 |**||Exponentiation||a**b||returns exponent of a raised to the power b|